GabeScott/standard-works-vault/General Conference/1971 October - The Only True and Living Church.md

 Such a proposition generates atheism.
 When I think of an atheist, I believe with Sister Carol Lynn Pearson in what she wrote in her verse dedicated to the atheist:

-“God must have a huge sense of humor
+>“God must have a huge sense of humor

-So righteously to resist
+>So righteously to resist

-The temptation of turning the tables
+>The temptation of turning the tables

-On your pretending he does not exist.”
+>On your pretending he does not exist.”[^1]
+>

 The other view, the one most widely held, is that all of them are right, that they are all alike.
 If there is a typical response to our missionaries, it is, “I already have a church.
 One is just as good as another and it doesn’t matter really which one we belong to, or if we belong to any.
 We will all end up in the same place anyway.”